CaseyKwinn/Google-Data-Analytics-Case-Study-Cyclistic/README.md

 Here I make a modified version of tripdata_all called tripdata_clean with the following changes:
 - Removed all rows with missing values
 - Added day_of_week and month columns, extracting day_of_week and month respectively from started_at timestamp
-- Added trip duration column from difference in started_at and ended_at, displayed in minutes
+- Added trip duration column from difference between started_at and ended_at, displayed in minutes
-- Removed outlier trips that had a trip duration of shorter than one minutes or longer than one day
+- Removed outlier trips that had a trip duration of shorter than one minute or longer than one day

 Here's a view of the clean dataset:
 ![image](https://github.com/CaseyKwinn/Google-Data-Analytics-Case-Study-Cyclistic/blob/main/Output%20Images/DCl_TripdataClean.png)